Ōyamazumi Shrine: History

 The Honden and Haiden of the shrine were destroyed by fire in 1322 and rebuilt in 1427.
-Both structures are designated as National Important Cultural Properties.
+Both structures are designated as Important Cultural Properties.

 The priesthood of the Ōyamazumi Shrine was hereditary to the Ochi clan, who had been the Kuni no miyatsuko of Iyo since the Kofun period.
-During the Edo Period,the shrine gained in popularity as an unnumbered stop on the Shikoku pilgrimage.
-Following the Meiji restoration, with the establishment of State Shinto the shrine was classified as a National shrine,1st rank (国幣大社, Kokuhei Taisha), and was the highest ranking shrine in the Shikoku region.
+During the Edo Period, the shrine gained in popularity as an unnumbered stop on the Shikoku pilgrimage.
+Following the Meiji Restoration, with the establishment of State Shinto the shrine was classified as a National shrine,1st rank (国幣大社, Kokuhei Taisha), and was the highest ranking shrine in the Shikoku region.
 During the American occupation of Japan following World War II, some 10,000 pieces of weaponry and armor were relocated to the shrine under the pretext of being dedicated as sacred objects from the Imperial Japanese Naval Academy and Itsukushima Shrine by authorities who feared that they would be confiscated.
 The GHQ authorities were disturbed by the vast number of swords, and ordered the disposal of all items except those which had already been designated as National Treasures.
 The shrine authorities responded by secretly burying them and later, after the end of the occupation and the establishment of the Japan Self-Defense Forces, they returned the swords to the Japanese government.

 In 1992, the shrine suffered from an arson attack by leftist extremists of the Chūkaku-ha who saw the shrine as a symbol of Japanese imperialism.